Yellowstone Airport: Historical airline service

 Western Airlines began the first service to West Yellowstone in the late 1930's.
 Service was seasonal in nature and was not operated during the winter months.
 West Yellowstone was served with Douglas DC-3's and was one of many stops on a route between Los Angeles, California and Great Falls, Montana.
 Western's service was suspended through the 1950's and returned in the mid-1960s, again on a seasonal basis but now using Lockheed L-188 Electra propjets.
 In 1965, Western claimed in a print advertisement that it was the only air carrier serving the airport which had been rebuilt and expanded into "a brand new, jet-age airport - right at Yellowstone Park".
 The airline then replaced this turboprop service with Boeing 737-200 jet flights by 1970.
 During the summer of 1973, Western was operating four 737 flights a day into the airport with nonstop jet service to Butte, MT; Great Falls; MT, Idaho Falls, ID; and Salt Lake City; as well as flying direct, no change of plane jet service to Las Vegas; Ontario, CA; San Diego; and San Francisco.
 Western's service ended after the summer of 1980 but the airline returned for one more season in the summer of 1983 flying a Boeing 727-200 on a nonstop flight to Salt Lake City.

 The original Frontier Airlines (1950-1986) began serving the airport in 1967 with summer seasonal service operating direct flights to Denver using Convair 580 turboprop aircraft.
 In 1981 Frontier upgraded its service to Boeing 737-200 jetliners to Denver which were also flown from June through September of each year until service ended after the summer 1985 season.

-According to the Official Airline Guide (OAG), Aspen Airways began serving the airport on a seasonal basis in June of 1982 with daily nonstop service from Salt Lake City operated with Convair 580 turboprops.
+According to the Official Airline Guide (OAG), Aspen Airways began serving the airport on a seasonal basis in June 1982 with daily nonstop service from Salt Lake City operated with Convair 580 turboprops.